nodejs/node/doc/api/stream.markdown

 * `callback` {Function} Optional callback for when the stream is finished

 Call this method when no more data will be written to the stream.
-If supplied, the callback is attached as a listener on the `finish` event.
+If supplied, the callback is attached as a listener on the `'finish'` event.

 Calling [`write()`][] after calling [`end()`][] will raise an error.